melekes/homeonrails.com/content/post/2017-09-03-usa-cities.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aluYo-FSqiw?rel=0" frameborder="0" allowfullscreen></iframe>

-I thought there are different activities on Time Square every day.
+I thought there are different activities on **Time Square** every day.
 But in fact, every day it is the same show - African Americans jumping over a few people they randomly choose from a crowd.
-Then they ask each of these people to give them some money (~10$).
+Before they actually do the jumping thing, they ask each of these people to give them some money (~10$).
 And with the never-ending flow of tourists, they basically have a stable monthly income!
 Good for them!

 ## Philadelphia